 Having the opportunity to stay home has calmed my symptoms, so if the option is there—ask!

-Stay tuned for Part 2 of my tips for working full-time with IBS.
-My next 5 tips will be shared!
-In the meantime, any tips you’d like to add that help you manage full-time work?
+Are there any tips you’d like to add that help you manage full-time work?
 Share below!

 Do you have a good understanding of what triggers your flares?